Killeen-Fort Hood area business news

 Killeen’s NAACP branch 47th annual Freedom Fund Scholarship Banquet is scheduled beginning at 6:15 p.m.
-Friday, March 20, at the Killeen Civic and Conference Center, 3601 S. W.S.
+March 20 at the Civic and Conference Center, 3601 S. W.S.
 Young Drive.
 Tickets are $40 each, and $350 for a reserved table of eight.
 Scheduled guest speaker for the event is Texas Sen. Royce West, D-Dallas.
-For more information, contact President TaNeika Driver-Moultrie at 254-338-1562.
+For more information, contact President Driver-Moultrie at 254-338-1562.

-All post-traumatic stress disorder sufferers, along with family members and friends ages 14 and up, are invited to attend the ongoing “Wounded Spirits” PTSD program at Victory Baptist Church, 502 W. Business 190, in Copperas Cove.
+All PTSD sufferers, along with family members and friends ages 14 and up, are invited to attend the ongoing “Wounded Spirits” PTSD program at Victory Baptist Church, 502 W. Business 190, in Copperas Cove.
 This free 13-week program continues from 7 to 9 p.m.
 Thursdays through May 7.
-Topics to be addressed include PTSD-related addiction, fear and anxiety, guilt and survivor’s guilt, anger and irritability, nightmares and flashbacks, apathy, avoiding conflicts, pornography and sex addiction and suicide.
+Topics to be addressed include PTSD-related addiction, fear and anxiety, guilt and survivor’s guilt, anger and irritability, nightmares and flashbacks, apathy, avoiding conflicts, pornography and sex addiction, suicide.
 For more information and to register, go to: http://forthoodwoundedspirits.com/register.

 The Belton Chamber’s regular monthly event schedule includes: Chamber Coffee Connection, the last Tuesday of each month at 8:30 a.m., Belton Chamber of Commerce office, 412 E. Central Ave.
 Enjoy coffee and meet new people while learning about what is going on in the community.